awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

   If you use the `CreateCacheCluster` or the `CreateReplicationGroup` ElastiCache API operation, use the parameter `SnapshotArns` to specify a fully qualified ARN for each \.rdb file\.
 For example, `arn:aws:s3:::myBucket/myFolder/myBackupFilename.rdb`\.
 The ARN must resolve to the backup files you stored in Amazon S3\.

 **Important**
 When seeding a Redis \(cluster mode enabled\) cluster, you must configure each node group \(shard\) in the new cluster or replication group\.
 Use the parameter `--node-group-configuration` \(API: `NodeGroupConfiguration`\) to do this\.
-For more information, see:
+For more information, see the following:
 CLI: [create\-replication\-group](https://docs.aws.amazon.com/cli/latest/reference/elasticache/create-replication-group.html) in the AWS CLI Reference
 API: [CreateReplicationGroup](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_CreateReplicationGroup.html) in the ElastiCache API Reference

-During the process of creating your cluster, the data in your Redis backup will be written to the cluster\.
+During the process of creating your cluster, the data in your Redis backup is written to the cluster\.
 You can monitor the progress by viewing the ElastiCache event messages\.
 To do this, see the ElastiCache console and choose **Cache Events**\.
 You can also use the AWS ElastiCache command line interface or ElastiCache API to obtain event messages\.
 For more information, see [Viewing ElastiCache Events](ECEvents.Viewing.md)\.